hotosm/underpass/doc/statistics.md

 Most buildings added by remote tracing of satellite imagery lack any metadata tags beyond *building=yes*.
 When local mappers import more detailed data, or update the existing metadata, those values get added.
-This is the current set of building values being accumulated.
+This is a common set of building values.

 - yes
 - house